-This week's Family Friday will deepen your understanding of the engineering design process.
-In our Physical Science and Engineering series, you will be introduced to important science concepts.
-Read our step-by-step guide on how to create a paper helicopter using everyday items.
+This week's Family Friday will deepen your child's understanding of the engineering design process and includes a step-by-step guide for creating your own paper helicopter with everyday supplies.
+In our Physical Science and Engineering series, your child will be introduced to important science concepts.
+Read The Engineering Design Process and complete our step-by-step guide to creating and flying your own helicopters.
 Have fun!

-Open your Footsteps2Brilliance App and go to Level 3 (Blue).
-In the Physical Science and Engineering series, read the book Engineering Design Process.
+Click to read The Engineering Design Process.
+Read the book with your child, then complete the activity.
+You can also find this book by opening your Footsteps2Brilliance App and going to Level 3 (Blue).
+In the Physical Science and Engineering series, you'll find the book The Engineering Design Process.

 Print out the template or draw your own using the measurements on the template.